googleapis/google-cloud-python/packages/django-google-spanner/README.md

 ### Transaction management isn't supported

-django-spanner always works in Django's default transaction behavior, autocommit mode.
-There's no way to turn this off and control transactions manually such as with `django.db.transaction.atomic()`.
+django-spanner always works in Django's default transaction behavior, `autocommit` mode.
+Transactions cannot be controlled manually with calls like `django.db.transaction.atomic()`.

 ### `AutoField` generates random IDs

-Spanner doesn't have a way to auto-generate primary key values.
-Instead, django-spanner monkeypatches `AutoField` to generate a random UUID4.
+Spanner doesn't have support for auto-generating primary key values.
+Therefore, django-spanner monkey-patches `AutoField` to generate a random UUID4.
 It generates a default using `Field`'s `default` option which means `AutoField`s will have a value when a model instance is created.
 For example: